lisasivak/prefer/details/overview/3application.md

 ---

 To apply for the data challenge, please fill in [this google form](https://forms.gle/cxc7U24n5ox7A1vu7){target="_blank"}.
+The challenge has already started, but you can still apply.

 You can participate individually or as part of a team.
 If you participate as a team, all team members should fill in the application form.